-Historically, professional negligence claims against accountants were relatively limited in number, with a significant number of the claims that were made arising from company audits.
-However, in recent years, not only has there been an increase in the volume of claims against accountants, but also in the variety of accountancy services that give rise to them.
-Indeed, some commentators predict that the volume of claims against accountants is only likely to increase, as the profession attempts to undertake more advisory work and more of the sort of legal services traditionally provided by lawyers, such as will writing, estate administration and litigation.
+Historically, claims for accountant negligence were relatively limited in number, with a significant number of the claims that were made arising from company audits.
+However, in recent years, not only has there been an increase in the volume of claims accountant negligence, but also in the variety of accountancy services that give rise to them.
+Indeed, some commentators predict that the volume of claims for accountant negligence is only likely to increase, as the profession attempts to undertake more advisory work and more of the sort of legal services traditionally provided by lawyers, such as will writing, estate administration and litigation.

-Some common mistakes that can give rise to successful claims against accountants are:
+Some common mistakes that can give rise to a successful claim for accountant negligence are:

 - Failing to prepare accurate statutory accounts, resulting in a material mis-statement

-- Failing to warn of the risks associated with a tax mitigation scheme
+- Failing to warn of the risks associated with aggressive tax avoidance schemes

-- Failing to warn of changes made to tax legislation
+- Failing to warn of changes in tax legislation

 - Failing to advise correctly on the need to register for, or the treatment of, VAT